KomengTech/komengtech_web/README.md

 </code></pre>
 ## Usage:

-Once you build your website got to your terminal and type:
+Once you build your website go to your terminal and type:
 <pre lang="javascript"><code>
 flutter build web --release
 </code></pre>